60+ must-see user persona templates

 There are no straight up rules for creating user personas.
 You can put a physical persona together using paper and a photo, or you can make one digitally and print it out or share it with your colleagues.

 However, if you’re not sure where to begin, or the right format your user persona should take (they will be different for each company and purpose), then a great starting point would be one of our user persona templates examples.
-These templates already have the structure predetermined and are fully editable, or you can leave certain elements in if they already match your current user personas.
+These templates already have the structure predetermined and are fully editable, or you can leave certain elements in if they already match your current persona.

 1. Hubspot